campudus/vertx-json-schema-validator/README.md

 Vertx module to validate JSON against a schema (see http://json-schema.org/)

-This module is based on the Java implementation of JSON-Schema by Francis Galiegue (see https://github.com/fge/json-schema-validator), licensed under the [ LGPLv3](https://github.com/fge/json-schema-validator/blob/master/src/main/resources/LICENSE).
+This module relies internally on the Java implementation of JSON-Schema by Francis Galiegue (see https://github.com/fge/json-schema-validator), licensed under the [LGPLv3](https://github.com/fge/json-schema-validator/blob/master/src/main/resources/LICENSE).
+So if you use this module, don't forget to give credit to Francis.

 ## Requirements
 * Vert.x 2.1M1+